WELCOME TO OBERSTOWN

 Victims of crime can voluntarily register with Oberstown.
 A registered victim is entitled to seek information related to the release, transfer, early discharge and periods of temporary leave the offender has during the Detention Order.
 When victims of crime request, the Oberstown’s Victim Liaison Officer will enter into direct contact with them to inform them of any significant developments.

-The individual and collective efforts of all Oberstown staff have helped to keep the campus free from COVID-19 to date.
+The individual and collective efforts of all Oberstown staff are helping to keep COVID-19 away from the campus.
 We continue to observe public health guidelines on the prevention of coronavirus on and off campus and are continuously monitoring and adjusting arrangements on campus.

 In the interests of the health and safety of your family members, friends and the young people in our care, Oberstown Children Detention Campus are requesting that members of the public are conscious of the dangers of the spread of COVID-19 (Coronavirus) in the community.